japer-technology/forgejo-society/README.md

-# forgejo-society
+# Forgejo Society

-> Society emerges when Minds, Intelligence, and Skill act together as one.
+> Societies emerge when Minds, Intelligences, and Skills act together as one.

 ## Introduction